RakaMaulana7/simple-face-detection-opencv/README.md

 This project uses OpenCV's Haar Cascade classifiers, distributed under the Intel Open Source License.
 All custom Python code is released under the MIT License.
+This project uses the Haar Cascade XML classifiers provided by OpenCV, which are distributed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+All custom Python code in this repository is released under the [MIT License](https://opensource.org/licenses/MIT).

 ---